ayushd49/Basic-Projects/README.md

 This repo contains machine learning projects using basic algorithms for classification, regression and clustering.
-Soon I will upload the rest of my work.
+Soon will upload the rest of my work.